 Step 1 — Define the problem with precision

-Before touching any tool, write this sentence: "[Target user] struggles to [problem] because [root cause], so they currently [bad workaround]."
+Before touching any tool, write this sentence: “[Target user] struggles to [problem] because [root cause], so they currently [bad workaround].”
+If you cannot fill all four slots specifically, you are not ready to build.
+You are ready to do more customer research.

-• Precise: "Freelance designers struggle to follow up on unpaid invoices because they feel awkward about money, so they wait too long and lose 15% of revenue to slow payers." — this works
+• Precise: “Freelance designers struggle to follow up on unpaid invoices because they feel awkward about money, so they wait too long and lose 15% of revenue to slow payers.”
+This works.

 Step 2 — Validate before building anything